cds-snc/notification-terraform/README.md

 #### Helpful Commands

-Within the Makefile, you can pull the Target Group ARNs using the
+Within the Makefile, you can pull the Target Group ARNs using the `get-tg-arns` command

-`get-tg-arns`

 ```
 # If you would like to specify an environment, it can by done like so